Study and Examination Rules

 (1) The student is taught and fulfils his or her study obligations in the language determined by the accreditation of the study program.

-(2) In a study program accredited in the Czech language, the Dean may, at the student’s request, authorize the preparation and submission of the final thesis in a foreign language; the Dean determines in what language the examiner’s reports should be processed and the defence will be held.
+(2) In Bachelor’s and Master’s study programs accredited in the Czech language, the Dean may, at the student’s request, authorise the preparation and submission of the final thesis in a foreign language; the Dean determines in what language the examiner’s reports should be processed, and the defence will be held.
 The Dean may delegate these powers to another person.

 Article 7